-Rugelach are crescent shaped cookies made from a rich cream cheese dough that’s somewhere between a cookie and a pastry dough.
+Rugelach are crescent-shaped cookies made from a rich cream cheese dough that’s somewhere between a cookie and a pastry dough.
 They are filled with a variety of nuts, jam, chocolate, poppy seeds or raisins.
-(This post was originally published on November 26th, 2013.
-As an Amazon Affiliate, I earn commission on qualifying purchases.)

-Rugelach originated in Poland, but are eaten in Jewish communities all over the world.
+Rugelach, pronounced ROO-gah-lah, originated in Poland, but is eaten in Jewish communities all over the world.
 You can find them in coffee shops all over Eastern Europe and Israel as well as any good Jewish bakery.
-More delicious cookies found in Central and Eastern Europe are these Moravian Molasses Cookies or German Zimtsterne.

 Ingredients for rugelach